7inpham/serverless-coding/README.md

 ## Prerequisite

 - Copy `.env` as `.env.local` and replace `<TO_BE_REPLACED>` with your variables
-- AWS IAM account with right permissions
+- AWS IAM API key and secret with at least these permissions:
+    - AWSCloudFormationFullAccess
+    - AmazonS3FullAccess
+    - IAMFullAccess
+    - AmazonAPIGatewayInvokeFullAccess
+    - AmazonAPIGatewayAdministrator
+    - AmazonAPIGatewayPushToCloudWatchLogs
+    - AWSLambda_FullAccess

 ## Installation